US officials announce more steps against monkeypox outbreak

 One of the steps was to expand who is recommended to get vaccinated.
 Vaccines customarily are given to build immunity in people before they are ever infected.
 But if given within days or even a few weeks of first becoming infected, some vaccines can reduce severity of symptoms.

-A two-dose vaccine, Jynneos, is approved for monkeypox in the U.S. And it is that vaccine that officials have been trying to use as a primary weapon against the outbreak.
+A two-dose vaccine, Jynneos, is approved for monkeypox in the U.S. The government has many more doses of an older smallpox vaccine — ACAM2000 — that they say could also be used, but that vaccine is considered to have a greater risk of side effects and is not recommended for people who have HIV.
+So it’s the Jynneos vaccine that officials have been trying to use as a primary weapon against the monkeypox outbreak.

+So far, the government has deployed over 9,000 doses of vaccine.
 U.S. officials on Tuesday said said they are increasing the amount of Jynneos vaccine they are making available, allocating 56,000 doses immediately and about 240,000 more over the coming weeks.
 They promised more than 1 million more over the coming months.

 Another change: Until now, the Centers for Disease Control and Prevention has advised that vaccines be given after exposure to people whom health officials identify as close personal contacts of cases.
 But on Tuesday, CDC officials say they are expanding the recommendation to people who were never identified but may realize on their own that they may have been infected.